andersjohnsen/git-pr/README.md

 $ git pr land
 ```

-This will `squash-merge` your change, delete the remote branch, update local master, and delete local branch if pointing to the new master.
+This will `squash-merge` your change, delete the remote branch, update local master, and delete local branch.